 Artificial intelligence will give us a way to dive into our deep pools of data.
 Already, Mediahawk is showing how AI can see beyond what’s humanly possible.
 It can take your calls and identify historic patterns, spot the anomalies and deliver game-changing insights.

-Mediahawk’s Google Data Studio integration will allow companies to join the dots and see things that their competitors can’t possibly imagine.
+Mediahawk’s Looker Studio integration will allow companies to join the dots and see things that their competitors can’t possibly imagine.
 Today, we’re only seeing the tip of the iceberg.
 It’s an exciting moment.

 5. The phone remains critical to marketing